muratk5n/thirdwave/en/README.md

 ---

+No near-terms plans to land on Normandy then?

+"Infantry takes big hit in British Army reorganisation Nearly 20% of the British Army's infantry soldiers are to be lost as a result of the Future Soldier reorganisation"

+---

-Surely such "productification", the "last-mile" of tech is also needed at some point, but this is the tip of the iceberg.
-People need to understand the real center of action when it comes to sci and tech.
-Opportunism is one thing; grander planning that benefits society is another.
+Surely such "productification", the "last-mile" of tech is useful, but this is the tip of the iceberg.
+We need to see the real center of gravity.
+Opportunism is one thing; ideas that benefit society is another.

 ---